Estimate Consumption from a Bill Total

 - If a tariff includes historical peak demand ratchets (e.g., where past demand affects current pricing), Bill Solve does not retain past demand values and may misplace consumption into incorrect rate categories.

-✅ Use Bill Solve if your tariff has clear, fixed kWh tiers and TOU periods, and you need an approximate usage estimate.
+Use Bill Solve if your tariff has clear, fixed kWh tiers and TOU periods, and you need an approximate usage estimate.
+Most standard residential tariffs are a good fit for this functionality.

-If you're unsure whether Bill Solve is a good fit for your use case, feel free to reach out to our team for guidance.
+If you're unsure whether Bill Solve is a good fit for your use case, contact our team for guidance.

 "billingPeriod": "true",